 All sampling regions showed high levels of genetic diversity.
 The total number of alleles observed for coyotes within sampling locations ranged from 54-99 (East Bay), 37-108 (Sierra Nevada foothills), 91 (East SR 49), and 75 (West SR 49).
 For gray fox, the number of alleles observed ranged from 96 (East SR 49), and 85 (West SR 49).
 When rarefaction was conducted, coyote allelic richness ranged from 3.5-3.9 in the East Bay and 2.8-4.8 in the Sierra Nevada foothills (Table 1).
 Gray fox showed a similar pattern, with an allelic richness of 7.29 for East SR 49 and 6.36 for West SR 49 sampling locations.
 Measures of Ho and He (estimates of gene diversity in a population) were high in all regions for both species.
 Coyote Ho ranged from 0.60-0.72 in the East Bay, 0.62-0.88 in the Sierra Nevada foothills, and 0.70-0.73 around SR 49 and 0.60 in gray fox on both sides of SR 49 (Table 1).

 Mean pairwise relatedness values (r) within sampling locations for coyotes showed that most individuals were not closely related (0.08-0.09 in the East Bay, 0.03-0.24 in Sierra Nevada foothills).
 First order relationships (parent-offspring, full siblings, r ~0.50) were detect within the East Bay, all from W680.
 Second order relationships (grandparent-grandchild, half-siblings, r~0.25) were also detected, primarily from W680 (18 pairs) and one pair from E680.
-Within the Sierra Nevada foothills region, first order relationships were detect for two pairs.
+Within the Sierra Nevada foothills region, first order relationships were detected for two pairs.
 One on each side of SR 49.
 Second order relationships were also detected for four pairs, one each from S50 and S80-E49, while the remaining two came from S80-N50.
 In all cases, the individuals exhibiting this relationship were sampled along the same side of the highway.

 For gray fox the mean pairwise relatedness values was 0.11 for both sides of the highway.
 East of SR 49, second order relationships were detected for 25 pairs, while the west of SR 49 contained 7 pairs of second order relatedness.
 First order relatedness scores were recorded for 5 pairs within the East SR 49 and 2 in the West SR 49.
 Additionally, one first order pair (r = 0.54) was sampled on opposite sides of the highway, 9km apart, while all other pairs were sampled on the same side of the highway.